Comesperma integerrimum: Description

 Comesperma integerrimum is a climber growing from 30 cm to 8 m high, with sparsely branched, ridged stems with appressed hairs between the ridges.
 The stems are 1 to 2 m long.
 The leaves are thick and oblanceolate.
-The inflorescences are terminal on short side branches on stalks abouot 3.5 mm long.
+The inflorescences are terminal on short side branches on stalks about 3.5 mm long.
 The flowers are greenish-yellow.
 The lateral petals are spoon-like, and the keel is pouched with two lateral lobes.